GeoscienceAustralia/unstructInterp/README.md

 Installation
 ------------
-Make sure you have the 'devtools', 'SearchTrees', and 'geometry' package installed in R:
+Make sure you have the 'devtools', 'FNN', and 'geometry' package installed in R:
->    install.packages(c('devtools','SearchTrees','geometry'))
+>    install.packages(c('devtools','FNN','geometry'))

 Then you can install direct from github

 >    install_github('GeoscienceAustralia/unstructInterp')

-To get started, look at the examples and help:
+To get started, look at the examples (which also function as unit tests) and help:

 > library(unstructInterp)
 >